General information and journal policy

 All manuscript should be prepared in accordance with the journal’s formatting style based largely on AMA Manual of Style and described in detail below.

 All manuscripts should be prepared using the Microsoft Word software.
-Manuscripts submitted in PDF The manuscript should be typed on one side, double spaced using 2.5 cm wide margins all around with right margins left unjustified.
+The manuscript should be typed on one side, double spaced using 2.5 cm wide margins all around with right margins left unjustified.
 The Times New Roman font (12 pt) should be used in the whole manuscript, including references, tables, and figure legends, and the Symbol font for Greek and special characters.
 Abbreviations should be used only if necessary and if they appear at least three times in the manuscript.
 Generic names should be used for drugs and instruments whenever possible.
 Please avoid providing the same data in the text and tables.
 Options such as automatic word breaking, double columns, or automatic paragraph numbering should not be used.
 Periods instead of commas should be used throughout the manuscript in decimal numbers.

 The manuscript should contain the following sections: 1) title page; 2) What’s new? section (original articles); 3) structured/unstructured abstract (if applicable); 4) up to 5 key words (if applicable); 5) main text; 6) acknowledgements (if applicable); 7) tables; and 8) figure legends.
 Figures should be attached as separate files.